hound9548/logistics-network-expansion-insights/README.md

-# 📦 Logistics Network Expansion Insights
+# 📦 Supply Chain Network Expansion Insights

 This project analyzes logistics performance data to generate insights on **which facilities/regions are best suited for network expansion**.
 The analysis focuses on balancing **reliability (OTS: On-Time Shipment), capacity (Inbound & Outbound), and cost efficiency (VCPU: Variable Cost Per Unit)** to guide data-driven decision-making.

+> _To ensure everyone can access the analysis, I have prepared it in both Excel and Tableau.
+If you don't have a Tableau subscription, don't worry.
+I have used both the normal formula method and the pivot table in Excel, and I've attached the workbook here._

 ## 🔍 Objectives